PhilAndrew/JumpMicro/README.md

 ## What do you need to setup?

-JMScalaJs required that a Neo4J database is available as that is the default database for storage, refer to the file jumpmicro.conf for connection settings.
+JMScalaJs wants to use a Neo4J database if it is available as that is the default database for storage, but not required to run.
+Refer to the file jumpmicro.conf for connection settings.

 Also to compile JMScalaJs refer to the Idris compile information below to allow Idris to be compiled.